 German Shorthaired Pointer Club Of America

 KPBA (Kentuckiania Pointing Breeds Association)

 Professional grade whelping boxes with pig rails to protect puppies.
 Complete with heat, air and camera's to allow us to keep a constant temperature along with a watchful eye on mom and pups while allowing them a quiet and peaceful area to relax with their newborns.
 Moms have run of our yard when taking a break from puppies and we also have two outdoor play yards for pups once they are able to spend time outdoors.
 A TV plays to allow puppies to hear lots of different noises as they begin to develop.
-This design was well thought out to ensure safety of every litter, and comfort for our moms.
-Being able to properly sanitize the whelping area and give mom a relaxing space is upmost important when raising healthy puppies.
-Our puppies are handled and socialized daily and still raised within our home spending time in there through the day.
+This design was well thought out to ensure the safety of every litter, and comfort for our moms.
+Being able to properly sanitize the whelping area and give mom a relaxing space is of utmost importance when raising healthy puppies.
+Our puppies are handled and socialized daily and still raised within our home spending time in there throughout the day.
 The puppies also experience many new things during their first 8 weeks.
 They go on car rides, play outside in our environmental enrichment puppy pen and swim at the pond (weather permitting), as well as go through a brief bird and gun introduction.